fqhuy/fqhuy.github.io/_posts/2016-05-01-graduated.md

 ---
 layout: post
-title: My PhD journey came to a happy ending!
+title: My PhD journey has come to a happy ending!
 ---

 # {{ page.title }}